nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

  Notes for iOS:

 - Calling this on iOS 7 or below will have no effect, as location permissions are are implicitly granted.
 - On iOS 8+, authorization can be requested to use location either "when in use" (only in foreground) or "always" (foreground and background).
 - This should only be called if authorization status is NOT_DETERMINED - calling it when in any other state will have no effect.
+- When calling this function, the messages contained in the  `NSLocationAlwaysUsageDescription` and `NSLocationWhenInUseUsageDescription` .plist keys are displayed to the user when requesting to use location **always** or **when in use**, respectively;
- - This plugin adds default messages which are displayed to the user upon requesting location authorization - see the [iOS location permission messages](#ios-location-permission-messages) section for how to customise them.
+this plugin provides default messages, but you should override them with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise them.

  Notes for Android:

 - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
 - The successCallback is invoked in response to the user's choice in the permission dialog and is passed the resulting authorization status.

     `cordova.plugins.diagnostic.requestLocationAuthorization(successCallback, errorCallback, mode);`